dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 #### Specific settings { #capture_app_android_settings_webapp_appearance_program_specific }

-This section allows the admin user to customize features such as filter, completion percentage, mandatory search, referrals, TEI headers and referral options.
+This section allows the admin user to customize features such as filter, completion percentage, mandatory search, referrals, TEI headers, referral options and collapse sections in form.
 Each explained in the section below.

 To add a specific setting: